You are here

 Any proposed changes in the research must be submitted to the IRB via an amendment application and approved in advance by the IRB unless necessary to eliminate apparent immediate hazards to subjects.
 Similar requirements apply for other review units (e.g., Investigational Drug Service, Radiation Safety Committee, etc.) responsible for oversight of research activities.
 Investigators must promptly report to the IRB any additional risks that are identified during the course of the research project.

 iii.
-Continuing Review
+Continuing Review (when required)

 PIs are responsible for monitoring their approval periods and submitting a continuing review application in a timely manner so as to permit the IRB to review and issue an approval prior to expiration of the study.